j9t/little-books/manuscript/html-css-frameworks.md

 * Communicate the status of ongoing updates.

-What we’re assuming here is that we’re not just “versioning” frameworks.
+What we’re assuming here is that we’re not continuously “versioning” frameworks (a note that predates not only frontend packages, but also [semantic versioning](https://semver.org/)).
 That’s the practice of shipping a framework—let’s say, _foo_—and when the first changes come, not updating _foo_, but shipping _foo-2_.
 And then _foo-3_.
 And so on.
 This practice may be an _option_ for us, but not a rule.
 The rule should be to update the framework itself, per the ideas listed here.
 The reason is that versioning defeats the purpose and [advantage of CSS](https://meiert.com/en/blog/advantage-of-css/) (similarly for JavaScript), which are immediate changes, supported by separation of concerns (HTML for structure, CSS for presentation, and JavaScript for behavior).
 We’ll touch on the vision behind this shortly, but we should strive to do all updates through what we already have.
 And only for major changes do we look into our toolbox and, always carefully, reconsider versioning.

 I> ### Test Bookmarklets
 I>